-Operationally, the Project comprises the maintenance and management of the new or raised weir infrastructure, private access roads and impoundments, inclusive of a flood buffer.
-Water releases will be made through 'run of river' methods (as is currently the case) and no water distribution infrastructure is required as part of the Project.
+Operationally, the Project comprises the maintenance and management of the weir infrastructure, private access roads and impoundments, inclusive of a flood buffer.
+Water releases will be made through 'run of river' methods and no water distribution infrastructure is required.
 Water releases will be made to satisfy environmental and water security objectives in accordance with the Water Resource (Fitzroy Basin) Plan 2011.
 Operating regimes will be developed and implemented through the Fitzroy Basin Resource Operations Plan 2004 (as augmented).